GiuntaLab/H9/Chromatin accessibility analysis/README.md

 The haplotype 2 lifted over peaks were intersected with those of the original haplotype 2 peaks coordinates using the **[bedtools intersect](https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html)** module, generating a set of matched peaks across H9 haplotypes.
 Aligned reads to each H9 haplotype were then quantified with the **[bedtools multicov](https://bedtools.readthedocs.io/en/latest/content/tools/multicov.html)** module, restricting the analysis to the alignments within the matched peaks.

+## 7) Differential chromatin accessibility analysis

+The resulting counts of the matched peaks for all samples were combined into a single matrix, which was used for the differential chromatin accessibility analysis between H9 haplotypes with **[DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html)**.
+Chromatin regions, with a p-adj value < 0.05 and |log2FC| > 1, were considered differentially accessible between H9 haplotypes.